Get alerts of updates about «Hand hygiene and cough etiquette»

 Both hand washing and alcohol-based hand disinfection are good and effective hand hygiene methods.

-Alcohol-based hand disinfection has a reduced effect when the hands are wet, visibly dirty or soiled with organic material such as food residues and body fluids.
-Hand washing with soap and water is therefore normally recommended as a method outside the healthcare sector.
+Alcohol-based hand disinfection has a reduced effect in many situations where there is a need for hand hygiene, such as when the hands are wet, visibly dirty or soiled with organic material such as food residues and body fluids.
+There is also limited experience with widespread use of hand disinfection among children and adolescents.
+Hand washing with soap and water is therefore a recommended method outside the healthcare sector.

-Alcohol-based hand disinfectant can be made easily available and are less irritating to the skin on the hands.
-Therefore, it can be a good alternative to hand washing when the hands are dry and not visibly soiled, and when soap and water are unavailable.
+Alcohol-based hand disinfection can be a good alternative to hand washing when the hands are dry and not visibly soiled, and soap and water are unavailable.